 13. This is a statement that informs the landlord that you will apply to the Tribunal if they do not fix the problem and/or pay you compensation.

 After you have filled it in, you can give (or “serve”) the Notice by regular mail or email (if the landlord or agent has agreed to you giving notices by email) but we recommend that you use registered mail or deliver it in person to the landlord or agent so you can prove that they received it.
 Keep your copies of the notice and the mail receipts.
 If you send the notice by email, you should make sure it is to the email address nominated by the landlord or real estate agent and if possible request a read receipt.

 Once you have served the notice, you must wait 14 days (allow extra days if delivered by mail: See Australia Post delivery times).
 Then if the landlord hasn’t fixed the problem and/or paid you compensation, you can apply to the Victorian Civil and Administrative Tribunal for an order that they comply with the notice.

 To apply to the Tribunal, you will need to complete an application form and attach a copy of the breach of duty notice.

-If your landlord gives you a breach of duty notice contact the Tenants Union for advice.
+If your landlord gives you a breach of duty notice contact us for advice.